U.S. detects first case of COVID-19 variant as Biden offers gloomy vaccine outlook

 “It is up to the States to distribute the vaccines once brought to the designated areas by the Federal Government.
 We have not only developed the vaccines, including putting up money to move the process along quickly, but gotten them to the states,” he said on Twitter.

-Earlier in the day, Vice President-elect Kamala Harris received a COVID-19 vaccination live on television in a bid to boost confidence in the inoculation.
+Earlier in the day, Vice President-elect Kamala Harris received a COVID-19 vaccination on live television in a bid to boost public confidence in immunizations.
+Biden, 78, did so last week.

+(This story refiles to add dropped word in paragraph 2 and correct typos in paragraph 3)

-Reporting by Trevor Hunnicutt, Susan Heavey, Lisa Lambert, Steve Gorman, Keith Coffman and David Brunnstrom; Writing by David Brunnstrom and Lawrence Hurley; Editing by Howard Goller and Stephen Coates
+Reporting by Trevor Hunnicutt in Wilmington, Delaware, and Keith Coffman in Denver.
+Additional reporting by Susan Heavey, Lisa Lambert, Steve Gorman and David Brunnstrom; Writing by David Brunnstrom and Lawrence Hurley; Editing by Howard Goller, Stephen Coates and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.